Rick Keller is used to being in control.

 Meeting a diabetes leader

-Later, as an adult living in Villa Park, I became aware of the good work being done at UC Irvine Medical Center and served on the UCI Foundation board of trustees from 2000 until 2015.
+Later, as an adult living in Villa Park, I became aware of the good work being done at UCI Medical Center and served on the UCI Foundation board of trustees from 2000 until 2015.
 After Dr. Ping Wang gave a presentation to the board in 2005, I asked if he could see Pete.

 My brother, who was new to Orange County, was having serious problems with his diabetes, including seizures.